HMO

 What it does and how it helps you

 The HMO Fire Safety Cost Calculator helps UK landlords estimate the costs of bringing an HMO property into fire safety compliance.
-Calculate expenses for fire doors, interlinked smoke alarms, emergency lighting, fire risk assessments, and all mandatory fire safety equipment required under HMO licensing regulations.
+Calculate expenses for fire doors, interlinked smoke alarms, emergency lighting, and all mandatory fire safety equipment.

 Estimate costs for FD30S and FD60 fire doors